August 15th is nearly here, and that means compliance with Brazil’s LGPD!

 LGPD gives individuals a variety of rights in situations where their data is being collected and processed.
 As with GDPR, individuals have the ability to access their personal data and amend or correct it (and sometimes remove it), all while being assured that the minimum amount of personal data is being collected and processed along the way.
 The LGPD goes further, though, and gives the person access to information about 3rd party entities who acquire that data and the ability to ascertain whether an organization has personal data about them or not.

 Now, LGPD does allows data to be transferred from Brazil to another country, but only as long as adequate, equivalent data protection rules apply.
 The data needs to be secured outside the borders in the same manner as it is within Brazil’s jurisdiction.
 Outside of this, data may not be transferred out of the country except for legal reasons with consent or with transactional activities.

 How To Maintain Compliance with LGPD?

 Nobody and no organization should take LGPD lightly.
-You need to understand how data privacy affects your current organizational processes and procedures, and you also need to determine how to be compliant by 2021.
-That buys you a little time, but really not a lot. comforte is a company dedicated to helping you secure your growth and maintain compliance with LGPD.
+You need to understand how data privacy affects your current organizational processes and procedures, and you also need to determine how to be compliant as soon as possible. comforte is a company dedicated to helping you secure your growth and maintain compliance with LGPD.
 We can help you understand how LGPD applies to your business and how tokenization and other security technologies can help you maintain compliance and avoid regulatory scrutiny (and worse).